-Custom readout electronics are mounted in standard VXS crates and include JLab 12-bit 250 MHz flash ADCs (FADCs) [28], discriminators and F1 TDCs [29].
-The output signals from the summing circuits are delivered to the readout racks via RG-58 coaxial cables (55 ft).19 The signals from the inner two summing layers (1 and 2) from both the upstream and downstream ends of each module are plugged into a single 16-channel FADC.
-The outer two summing layers (3 and 4) of each module, upstream and downstream, are plugged into a second FADC.
-Signals from both ends of each module are plugged into the same FADC module in order to make their sum easily available to the trigger.
+Custom readout electronics are mounted in standard VXS crates and include JLab 12-bit 250 MHz flash ADCs (FADCs) [27], discriminators and F1 TDCs [28].
+The output signals from the summing circuits are delivered to the readout racks via RG-58 coaxial cables (55 ft).17 The signals from the inner two summing layers (1 and 2) from both the upstream and downstream ends of each module are plugged into a single 16-channel FADC.
+The outer two summing layers (3 and 4) of each module, upstream and downstream, are plugged into the same FADC.
+Signals from both ends of each module are plugged into the rack their sum easily available to the trigger.
 The summed signal compensates at first order for attenuation and provides a relatively uniform measure of the energy over the length of the module.
-Additionally, the signals from the inner three layers20 (12 signals per side) are amplified by a factor of five and transmitted to the electronic racks via 55-ft-long RG-58 cables (refer to footnote 19) for input to discriminators.
+Additionally, the signals from the inner three layers18 (12 signals per side) are amplified by a factor of five and transmitted to the electronic racks via 55-ft-long RG-58 cables18 for input to discriminators.
 The discriminated outputs are used as inputs to the pipeline F1 TDCs.